Home » Biggest projects » Longest bridges in the UK

 2. The Second Severn Crossing

-The Second Severn Crossing is officially called the Prince of Wales Bridge.
-It crosses over the River Severn and connects England and Wales.
-The bridge is not far from Bristol and Newport.
+Another one of the longest bridges in UK is the Second Severn Crossing.
+Officially called the Prince of Wales Bridge the bridge crosses over the River Severn and connects England and Wales.

 The second Severn Crossing has a length of 5.128 kilometres.
 It is therefore the second longest bridge in the UK.
-The construction of the bridge was completed back in 1996 with the aim of easing traffic over the Severn Bridge.
+The bridge’s construction was completed back in 1996 to ease traffic over the Severn Bridge.

 Noteworthy, the Second Severn Crossing is part of the M4 moving from West London to Northwest of Swansea.

-Tay Bridge is a rail bridge that carries the railway across the Firth of Tay in Scotland between Dundee and the suburb of Wormit in Fife.
+Tay Bridge is also one of the longest bridges in UK.
+This rail bridge carries the railway across the Firth of Tay in Scotland between Dundee and the suburb of Wormit in Fife.

-Spanning a distance of 4.43 kilometres the bridge is the third largest in the UK overall, and the largest in the rail bridge category in the country.
-The bridge was built between July 1883 and 1887.
+Spanning a distance of 4.43 kilometres the bridge to be precise is the third largest in the UK overall.
+It is also the longest in the rail bridge category in the country.

 The new double-track bridge was built parallel to the remains of the first bridge.